 Sulakhan is a retired NHS Sikh chaplain, British Heart Foundation ambassador and member of various Sikh organisations.
 Joined LCOF 2013.

-Projects Coordinator for the Leicester Council of Faiths
+Manager for the Leicester Council of Faiths

 Emma joined the Leicester Council of Faiths as their new Manager in August 2022.
 Before this, Emma had a 25-year career in the museums and heritage sector.
 She supported local communities across the East and West Midlands to develop heritage projects.